-According to Swiss Re's insurance research arm, Sigma, natural catastrophe and man-made losses in 2019 totalled US\$55.5 billion.
-This is down on the US\$92.6 billion in 2018 and US\$151.6 billion in 2017 and similar to the US\$58.4 billion impacting the 2016 year.
+According to Swiss Re's insurance research arm, Sigma, natural catastrophe and man-made insured losses in 2020 totalled US\$83.1 billion.
+This is up on the US\$63.1 billion in 2019 but down on the US\$94.1 billion impacting the 2018 year.

-The largest natural catastrophe loss incurred by the syndicate was in respect of Typhoon Hagibis, with the largest incurred man-made loss being turbine damage from the utility class.
-The losses from Hurricane Dorian, Typhoon Hagibis, the Townsville flooding, and the Australian bushfires benefit from the syndicate's comprehensive reinsurance programme.
+Outside of worldwide COVID-19 losses, the largest natural catastrophe loss incurred by the syndicate was in respect of Hurricane Laura, with the largest incurred man-made loss being a natural gas leak reported in the casualty class.
+The losses from COVID-19, Australian bushfires, Hurricanes Laura and Sally, Tennessee tornadoes and the natural gas leak, are all mitigated by the syndicate's reinsurance protections.